 For measurement of lumbar flexion and extension, Universal Goniometer was used.
-This measurements were also taken at pre-intervention and post-intervention after the end of 4 weeks of intervention.
+This measurements were also taken at preintervention znd post-intervention after the end of 4 weeks of intervention.

 All the subjects of the group A were treated by hip abductor and extensor muscle strengthening, backward walking along with sciatic nerve mobilization and piriformis stretching.
 Three sets of hip abductor and extensor muscle strengthening exercises in a day, for 10 seconds maintenance in each exercise which repeated for 10 times and were done 5 days per week, for 4 weeks.
-Backward walking was done for 15-30 mins in the speed which the subjects were comfortable with for 4 weeks.